 Occurs 2 weeks after the last dosing session.

-Final session with study therapists and participant together, focused on consolidating insights and gains, review progress with ERP hierarchy and relapse prevention strategies.
+Final session with study therapists and participant together, focused on consolidating insights and gains, review progress with psychotherapeutic tools and relapse prevention strategies.
 Values work.
 Importantly, the therapists acknowledge participant’s hard work, and provide warm handovers for any outstanding concerns.
 Identify any new goals in recovery.
 Explore barriers to accessing ongoing support and address same.
 Potential to bring in a family member or loved one for support with their plan for ongoing recovery.

 EEG Component: